 Voltages

-Where the applicant does not have the appropriate qualifications and experience to work with all voltages then the restricted range of voltages permitted shall be shown on the Certificate of Personnel Competence.
+Where the applicant does not have the appropriate qualifications and experience to work with all voltages then the restricted range of voltages permitted shall be shown in the PCAR (Personnel Competence Assessment Report) linked to the Certificate of Personnel Competence.

 Other limitations

 During the assessment process the ExCB may determine that there are other limitations that should apply to the application.
-In this case the ExCB shall discuss with the applicant the limitation to be applied and ensure it is clearly shown on the Certificate of Personnel Competence.
+In this case the ExCB shall discuss with the applicant the limitation to be applied and ensure it is clearly shown in the PCAR (Personnel Competence Assessment Report) linked to the Certificate of Personnel Competence.

 Evidence of education and training